finbourne/lusid-sdk-python-preview/sdk/docs/ExchangeTradedOption.md

 # ExchangeTradedOption

-Exchange Traded Option Instrument; Lusid-ibor internal representation of an ET Option.
+LUSID representation of an Exchange Traded Option.
+Including, but not limited to, Equity Options, Bond Options, Index Options, Future Options, and Interest Rate Options.

 ## Properties
 Name | Type | Description | Notes